Section 3E: Economic opportunity areas

 (iii) a statement which describes the municipality's proposals to secure access to publicly or privately sponsored training programs to be made available to employees of certified projects, or others who reside in the ETA which contains the area proposed for designation; and

-(iv) a plan by which the municipality shall increase the level of involvement by private persons and community development organizations in the economic revitalization of the area proposed for designation, which may include commitments from private persons to provide jobs and job training to residents and employees who work, or who will work, for certified projects in the area proposed for designation; and
+(iv) a plan by which the municipality shall increase the level of involvement by private persons and community development organizations in the economic revitalization of the area proposed for designation, which may include commitments from private persons to provide jobs and job training to residents and employees who work, or who will work, for certified projects in the area proposed for designation, if applicable; and

 (g) such additional documentation or information as may be prescribed by the EACC; and

-(3) receipt with the municipal application of a binding written offer from the municipality, subject only to acceptance by the EACC through designation of the area proposed therefor, in the municipal application as an EOA, to provide to certified projects within the project EOA and pursuant to section fifty-nine of chapter forty either tax increment financing or a special tax assessment as follows:
+(3) receipt with the municipal application of a binding written offer from the municipality, subject only to acceptance by the EACC through designation of the area proposed therefor, in the municipal application as an EOA, to provide to certified projects within the project EOA and pursuant to section 59 of chapter 40 either tax increment financing or a special tax assessment consistent with subsection (f) or (g) of section 3F.

 (4) approval of the municipal application by the EACC, provided that the EACC shall find, based on the information submitted in support of the municipal application and such additional investigation as the EACC shall make, and incorporate in its minutes, that: